moscuet/World-Countries-Info/README.md

 # World-Countries-Info
-Information (capital name,population, flag) about all UN's member countries
+1. Information (capital name,population, flag) about all UN's member countries
+2. can be sorted by country name, capital and language

 ## [Demo](https://moscuet.github.io/World-Countries-Info/)